rphlmr/react-router-hono-server/README.md

 In `production`, it will create a standard node HTTP server listening at `HOST:PORT`.
 You can customize the production server port using the `port` option of `createHonoServer`.

-When building for production, the Hono server is compiled as `build/server/index.js` and imports your React Router app.
+When building for production, the Hono server is compiled as `build/server/index.js` and imports your React Router app from `assets/server-build-[hash].js`.

 To run the server in production, use `NODE_ENV=production node ./build/server/index.js`.